Aristotle-Metadata-Enterprises/django-garnett/README.md

     * For example: `title = fields.TranslatedCharField(*args)`

 3. Add `GARNETT_TRANSLATABLE_LANGUAGES` (a callable or list of language codes) to your django settings.
-    > In future make optional, if this isn't set, then users can enter any language they want.
+    > Note: At the moment there is no way to allow "a user to enter any language".
 4. Add `GARNETT_DEFAULT_TRANSLATABLE_LANGUAGE` (a single language code) to your settings.
 5. Re-run `django makemigrations` & `django migrate` for any apps you've updated.
 6. Thats mostly it.